Which place is cheaper, Halifax or Whistler?

 Halifax receives a lot of rain in the autumn.
 Whistler gets a good bit of rain this time of year.
 In October, Whistler usually receives more rain than Halifax.
 Whistler gets 164 mm (6.5 in) of rain, while Halifax receives 121 mm (4.7 in) of rain each month for the autumn.

 Halifax can get quite cold in the winter.
 Be prepared for some very cold days in Whistler.
-In January, Whistler is generally much warmer than Halifax.
+In January, Whistler is generally warmer than Halifax.
 Daily temperatures in Whistler average around 4°C (40°F), and Halifax fluctuates around -4°C (24°F).

 In the winter, Whistler often gets less sunshine than Halifax.
 Whistler gets 55 hours of sunny skies this time of year, while Halifax receives 111 hours of full sun.